Frequently asked questionsGeneral FAQs for Sportiva Events events.

 Do you have season tickets?

 We don’t offer season tickets but do offer discounts of up to 25 percent if you book two or more events at the same time.

 We are not a charity but do plan to partner with local charities on our events.
 We’ve just announced our first partnership with Exeter Deaf Academy and the Exmouth Triathlon.
 We are offering free fund raising places and also making a donation for every volunteer the Exeter Deaf Academy provides.
 Click here to find out more.

-Are your events British Triathlon affiliated & do I need a day membership?
+Are your events British Triathlon affiliated & do I need a Race Pass?

 Can I bring my dog?

 Dogs on leads are permitted at all our events except for the Dartmouth Triathlon at Blackpool Sands.
 Blackpool Sands does not allow any dogs during the summer season.

 We try and avoid cut-off times to make our events as inclusive as possible.
 However for some of our longer events we have to have a cut off time for practical reasons.
 These are clearly stated, where applicable, on the relevant event pages.